legowerewolf/discordbot.ts/readme.md

 -   Unit tests, holy crap.
 Worry about the little stuff, there's not much to be done for stuff depending on API data or the state of the whole bot.
 That said, if you can tell me how to mock the Discord API to run tests, please make an issue so we can discuss it.

-## License

-This project is licensed under the GPLv3 licence.